spotlightpa/poor-richard/content/news/2022-04-14-SPLGUVMONEY14.md

 Barletta, the former mayor of Hazleton and an ex-U.S. representative, has received the most money from a likely source: Change PA PAC, a political action committee that he <a href="https://www.timesleader.com/news/1299901/barletta-launches-pac-still-considering-run-for-governor">launched last year</a> as he was mulling a run for governor.

 Change PA did not get contributions this year.
-In 2021, the biggest donors were Jodey Mutchler and Richard Mutchler, the president of pharmaceutical firm Biospectra, who gave $100,000.
+In 2021, the biggest donors were Jodey Mutchler and Richard Mutchler, the president of the pharmaceutical firm Biospectra, who gave $100,000.

 To Barletta’s current campaign, Norman Arthur Dick, who runs a kitchen and bathroom products company in Mountain Top, contributed $30,800 in two donations.
 Tied for third are two political action committees: Restore The Dream and Where America Started.
 Each donated $30,000.